Dauntsey: St James the Great Church

-The parish church of St James the Great, situated on the edge of the village, can be dated back to 1177 when Malmesbury Abbey claimed it; in 1263 it was given to the Lord of Dauntsey Park House.
+The parish church, on the edge of the village, can be dated back to 1177 when Malmesbury Abbey claimed it; in 1263 it was given to the Lord of Dauntsey Park House.
 In the 14th century the nave, north and south aisles were added.
-The bell tower (1620) and northeast chapel (1656) were built for the first Earl of Danby and family.
+The bell tower (1620) and north-east chapel (1656) were built for the first Earl of Danby and family.
 By 1763 it was dedicated to St James the Great.

 There are many historical features in the church, from dates etched into pews by bored youngsters to the medieval doom board, the prime historical feature – one of only five painted wooden tympanums in the country.
-It is situated above the rood screen with Christ in the centre of the top.
+It is above the rood screen, with Christ in the centre of the top.
 The two characters under Jesus are John and Mary the mother of Jesus; these have been painted over in the past by residents of the manor house who had themselves put into the painting.
-To the right are two figures Adam and Eve being cast out of the Garden of Eden by St Michael wielding his sword.
-At the bottom left are the dead in their shrouds; some have discarded their shrouds and are on their way to St Peter's gate and the others are headed for the yaws of the Devil, depicted as a firebreathing monster at the bottom right.
+To the right are Adam and Eve being cast out of the Garden of Eden by St Michael wielding his sword.
+At the bottom left are the dead in their shrouds; some have discarded their shrouds and are on their way to St Peter's gate and the others are headed for the yaws of the Devil, depicted as a fire-breathing monster at the bottom right.
 The painting was designed to put the fear of God into all who looked upon it.
 This is the third paint scheme of the tympanum.
 Prior paint schemes did not display the Last Days; rather, they likely reflect the religious attitudes of the local lords.

 The tower has five bells, of which three are from the 17th century.
 The First World War memorial window at the east end of the south aisle was designed and made by Kempe and Tower, whose trademark, a black tower above a golden garb or wheatsheaf, can be seen on the bottom left of the window.

 The church is a Grade I listed building.
 The benefice was united with Brinkworth in 1961 and today forms part of the Woodbridge group of churches.

+Economy

+Dauntsey's Old Rectory is the home of Dauntsey Preserves, a small family business using produce from local growers.